 The biggest change, however, is for Data Storage products.
 These have not had any requirements in the past and now must meet power supply efficiency and power factor requirements.
 These new requirements are in line with the “80 PLUS” requirements currently being used by most power supply vendors to denote their levels of efficiency and power factor.
-Multi-output power supplies be rated 80 PLUS Gold, and single output power supplies must meet 80 PLUS Platinum by 1-Mar-2020.
+Multi-output power supplies are rated 80 PLUS Gold, and single-output power supplies must meet 80 PLUS Platinum by 1-Mar-2020.
 Data Storage products containing power supplies meeting these 80 PLUS levels will be compliant to the Lot 9 requirements.

-How to Best Comply with Lot 9 Regulation
+How to best remain Lot 9 compliant

-For Server products, the testing methodology for Energy Star and Lot 9 are identical.
+For server products, the testing methodology for Energy Star and Lot 9 are identical.
 Products that are tested to Energy Star requirements, and pass, will comply with the Lot 9 requirements.
 Of particular note is that even if a product fails to comply with Energy Star, the power supply efficiency and power factors measured during the Energy Star testing may still be in compliance with Lot 9, whose requirements are slightly less rigorous.

-Data Storage products must also provide functionality for secure data deletion and provide information regarding this functionality in the user manual.
+Data storage products must also provide functionality for secure data deletion and provide information regarding this functionality in the user manual.

 Although test reports resulting from Energy Star or 80 PLUS testing can be used to demonstrate compliance, the non-testing requirements inferred to above require manufacturers to ensure that all the other requirements are met as well.
 Documenting how those requirements are met will require a cross-functional team of engineers, web developers, technical publishers, and project managers to ensure that all requirements are met.

-From the roll out of these new product standards to the date of their enforcement is on a much tighter timeline than other similar regulatory updates.
+From the roll-out of these new product standards to the date of their enforcement is on a much tighter timeline than other similar regulatory updates.
 Because the process of meeting new compliance standards can take months to years, with certifying a new laboratory and putting products through the rigorous testing being a time-intensive process, it currently appears difficult to both comply with the new Lot 9 directives and do it before their current deadline of March 1, 2020.

 Due to the assembly of cross-functional teams required to implement all the requirements in addition to the 80 PLUS ratings of existing power supplies in products, there is plenty of work to be done to achieve compliance and to complete all the necessary tasks and documentation by March of next year.
-With the multitude of possible hardware, software, web development, and change management required to put servers and data storage products into the EU, one of the best things a company can do to prepare for the changes is consult with a trusted partner that thoroughly understands regulatory requirements.
-The UNICOM Engineering Regulatory Compliance team provides assurance that all the manufacturing regulatory requirements are being considered and adhered to while our clients focus on their core competencies.
+With the multitude of possible hardware, software, web development, and change management required to put servers and data storage products into the EU, one of the best things a company can do to prepare for the changes is to consult with a trusted partner that thoroughly understands regulatory requirements.
+The UNICOM Engineering regulatory compliance team provides assurance that all the manufacturing regulatory requirements are being considered and adhered to while our clients focus on their core competencies.
 We act as an extension of your business by monitoring requirements for countries around the world.
-To learn more about how the UNICOM Engineering team can assist in navigating the global regulatory process, visit our Regulatory Compliance page or contact us by email at email@example.com.
+To learn more about how the UNICOM Engineering team can assist in navigating the global regulatory process, visit our regulatory compliance page or contact us by email at firstname.lastname@example.org.